 The northern half of the Americas is made up of a complex tapestry of 23 independent states that are made up of large land masses and smaller islands.
-From Ellesmere island, the most northern point of Canada to the famous feat of the Panama Canal and the paradisiacal Caribbean islands, ...
+From Ellesmere island, the most northern point of Canada to the famous feat of the Panama Canal and the paradisiacal Caribbean islands, a trip to North America brings together ...
+Read More

 The northern half of the Americas is made up of a complex tapestry of 23 independent states that are made up of large land masses and smaller islands.
 From Ellesmere island, the most northern point of Canada to the famous feat of the Panama Canal and the paradisiacal Caribbean islands, a trip to North America brings together a mass of cultural influences.
 The European impact is seen heavily throughout, especially within the United States and Canada, while more African and indigenous American influences remain towards the south of the subcontinent.